XRPLF/xrpl-dev-portal/content/resources/contribute-documentation/tutorial-guidelines.md

 ---
 html: tutorial-guidelines.html
 parent: contribute-documentation.html
+seo:
-blurb: Learn how this site's tutorials are structured and guidelines for contributing quality tutorials.
+    description: Learn how this site's tutorials are structured and guidelines for contributing quality tutorials.
 ---
 # Tutorial Guidelines